ZWPlayer Source Input Address Parameter url Configuration Details

 }

-The multi-protocol address object properties supported by zwplayer for live and recorded programs are as follows:
+The multi-protocol address object properties supported by zwplayer for live and VOD programs are as follows:

-rtmpadobe rtmp protocol.
-Note: html5-based zwplayer does not support rtmp playback
+rtmp Adobe RTMP protocol.
+Note: The HTML5-based zwplayer does not support RTMP playback

-For multi-protocol live addresses, having one or more of the above properties is sufficient; not every protocol listed needs to be supported.
-For example, the following example address input format is commonly used:
+For multi-protocol live addresses, one or more of the above properties are sufficient; it is not necessary to support every protocol listed.
+For example, the following input format is a common one:

 {